marcoviappiani/marcoviappiani.github.io/_portfolio/blocjams.md

 ## Explanation

-Bloc Jams is a web based music player.
+Jams is a web based music player.
 It's mobile responsive and built with Angular.js.

 ## Problem